danny-baker/dash-heroku/README.md

 `heroku login`
 <br><br>

-## 6. Create a Heroku app linked to your Dash app
+## 6. Create a Heroku app linked to this Dash app

 Now we must create a Heroku app that will magically link to your Dash app.
-ENSURE YOU ARE IN YOUR DASH PROJECT ROOT FOLDER IN A TERMINAL.
+ENSURE YOU ARE IN THIS DASH PROJECT ROOT FOLDER IN A TERMINAL.
 Heroku docs on this step [here](https://devcenter.heroku.com/articles/getting-started-with-python#deploy-the-app).

 `heroku create`